VishalSoni-collab/VishalSoni-collab/README.md

      During my internship at IIT Roorkee, I used advanced analytics to minimize vaccine side effects, contributing to a safer rollout of COVID-19 vaccines.
 This research was presented at the international SocPros 2023 conference.

 - 🧠 **Advancing Generative AI and Reinforcement Learning**
-   At Swiss AI Lab IDSIA and NUS Singapore, I worked on optimizing models like AutoGPT, BabyAGI, and GPT-4, focusing on generative AI, dynamic model optimization, and reinforcement learning.
+   At Swiss AI Lab IDSIA currently studying about foundation models integrating RL for robotics and at NUS Singapore, I worked on optimizing models like AutoGPT, BabyAGI, and GPT-4, focusing on generative AI, dynamic model optimization, and reinforcement learning.
 These projects refined my technical skills and nurtured a research-oriented mindset.

 ---